-4. Journal of Population Economics: Citations lead article 2014
+3.4 Journal of Population Economics: citations of lead articles 2014

-The Journal of Population Economics highlights one article as Lead Article of the issue and since 2014 these articles are available open-access for a period of 8 weeks.
+The Journal of Population Economics highlights one article as lead article of the issue and since 2014 these articles are available open access for a period of 8 weeks.
 The lead article and the free access to it is advertised on the publisher's and host institution's website as well as through social media channels.
-Taking into account the limitations of the sample being restricted to one year, thus, 4 lead articles, whereby the findings need to be interpreted with caution, Table 6 nonetheless presents some interesting insights.
-In 2014 each lead article had also been published as a working paper and on average 1.75 times.
+Taking into account the limitations of the sample being restricted to 1 year, thus, four lead articles, whereby the findings need to be interpreted with caution, Table 6 nonetheless presents some interesting insights.
+In 2014, each lead article had also been published as a working paper and on average 1.75 times.
 These figures are both larger than the above.
-These lead articles get on average more than 3 times (based on Google Scholar citations) and more than 2 times (based on Web of Science citations) more citations than "normal", i.e. non-lead, articles which also have been published as working papers.
+These lead articles get on average more than three times (based on Google Scholar citations) and more than two times (based on Web of Science citations) more citations than "normal," i.e., non-lead, articles which also have been published as working papers.

 Again, these facts do not enable any clear interpretation though the fact that all lead articles exist as working papers may relate to the selection or quality effect.
-The higher citations of lead articles relative to "normal" articles may in addition to being a result of the selection effect could also be a result of a signaling effect.
+The higher citations of lead articles relative to normal articles may in addition to being a result of the selection effect could also be a result of a signaling effect.
 Having chosen these papers as lead articles may signal higher quality.
-The fact, that these articles are openly accessible for a specific time window should have no significant impact if we apply the findings from the literature and since all these papers have respective working paper versions, which would make any potential additional citation benefit even smaller.
+The fact that these articles are openly accessible for a specific time window should have no significant impact if we apply the findings from the literature and since all these papers have respective working paper versions, which would make any potential additional citation benefit even smaller.